 So here’s my spectator Guide to watching and enjoying the Ironman Wold Championships live and in-person .
+This guide will focus on the best spots to watch, when and where to be , recommended camera/video gear to use, and how to enjoy the day and soak in the event.
 Surprisingly for such a big race it’s pretty spectator friendly, in a nutshell basically anywhere besides the swim start, will offer plenty of unobstructed views of the athletes competing.

 Race week in Khaulia-Kona (pre-race)